mbontrager/activity_recognition/codebook.md

 ###Martin Bontrager
 ###18 June, 2015

 This code book is the companion to the filtered, summarized, and labeled data set for human activity recognition.
 The raw data are available [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-R code in the file `run_analysis.R` for reading and cleaning the data, as well as generating the associated "tidy" subset, is available on github.com/mbontrager/activity_recognition.
+R code in the file `run_analysis.R` is for downloading, reading, cleaning, and summarizing the raw data.
+Available on github.com/mbontrager/activity_recognition.

 To read the final, "tidy" data set into R you might use the following command: